geofft/madness/README.md

 The module can then be turned on by setting `madness.enable = true;` in your NixOS configuration.

+Madness has a feature that for a non-Nix binary will make it try to resolve dynamically which glibc that binary *would* run with in your current environment, and pick an appropriate loader.
+This feature is disabled by default because today it's implemented by running `ldd`, and `ldd` is [not safe to run on untrusted binaries](https://jmmv.dev/2023/07/ldd-untrusted-binaries.html).
+You can enable this feature by setting `MADNESS_ALLOW_LDD=1` in your environment.

 # FAQ

 ## How does this interact with the new options in NixOS 24.05?